Nozbe/NoOffice.org/_book/review.md

 Over the years as I've been doing this, I discovered that reviewing everything that you do every quarter is much more powerful than these *New Years Resolutions* that I set at the beginning of the year and forget in a few weeks that follow.

-> Regularly reviewing my work, my goals, my metrics and my entire life over the past 3 months and planning next 3 months have been one of the most powerful productivity tricks up my sleeve.
+> Regularly reviewing my work, my goals, my metrics and my entire life over the past three months and planning next three months have been one of the most powerful productivity tricks up my sleeve.

-As with almost everything in my life, it takes only 5 steps to get it done:[^5]
+As with almost everything in my life, it takes only five steps to get it done:[^5]

 ### Step 1.
-Reconnect with your big picture.
+Reconnect with your big picture

-Write down at least 3 most important goals / areas of your life.
+Write down at least three most important goals/areas of your life.

-* Where do you see yourself in 5 years?
+* Where do you see yourself in five years?
 (Write down a vision of yourself and what you’ve achieved by then)
 * How do you want to end this year?
 (Write down your yearly resolutions here)

 This part is about reconnecting with your goals and main areas of your life.
 It’s about making sure that you’re heading in the right direction.
 The famous saying goes: